The uniqueness theorem for Kasparov theory: Introduction

-As an outlook for future applications, Hua--White's recent article \cite{HuaWhite26} serves as an excellent template.
+As an outlook for future applications of the main results, Hua--White's recent article \cite{HuaWhite26} serves as an excellent template.
 Therein, the authors prove a special case of the $KK$-uniqueness theorem, tailored to their intended application to classify certain nuclear embeddings of exact \cstar-algebras into ultrapowers of matrix algebras.
-Their setup did not match the assumptions required for the classification machinery in \cite{CGSTW23}, but their work introduces various novel ideas that demonstrate how the scope of such classification results can be extended if one has access to the general $KK$-uniqueness theorem.
-I thus hope that the results of this article will be used in future works to obtain a more general classification of nuclear embeddings of exact \cstar-algebras into ultraproducts of \cstar-algebras that need not be Jiang--Su stable.
+Their setup did not match the assumptions required for the classification machinery in \cite{CGSTW23}, but their work introduces a streamlined framework to extend the scope of such classification results if one has access to the general $KK$-uniqueness theorem.
+I thus expect that \autoref{theorem:A} and its variants will be used in future works to obtain a more general classification of nuclear embeddings of exact \cstar-algebras into ultraproducts of \cstar-algebras that need not be Jiang--Su stable.
+This expectation appears to be supported by the discussion in \cite[1.3.6]{CGSTW23}.
+Similar consequences can be predicted within the classification theory of \cstar-dynamics.